 Food & Water: Staying Energized

-You need high-calorie, lightweight meals that keep you going—think dehydrated meals, nuts, jerky, and energy bars.
-Also, hydration is everything.
+You need high calorie, lightweight meals that keep you going.
+Think dehydrated meals, nuts, jerky, and energy bars.
+And do not forget, staying hydrated is everything.

-A hydration bladder or lightweight water bottles work great, but the real MVP?
-A water filter or purifier.
-No one wants to get sick from drinking from a sketchy stream.
+A hydration bladder or lightweight water bottles can work really well, but the real MVP is a good water filter or purifier.
+No one wants to get sick from drinking from a questionable stream.

 Clothing: Layer Like a Pro

-Weather can be unpredictable, so layering is key.
-Stick to moisture-wicking base layers, an insulating mid-layer, and a waterproof shell.
-And please, for the love of comfort, invest in good hiking socks and sturdy boots—blisters can turn a dream trip into a nightmare.
+Weather can be unpredictable, so wearing layers is the way to go.
+Start with a moisture wicking base layer, add a warm insulating layer, and top it off with a waterproof shell.
+And please, for the love of comfort, invest in good hiking socks and sturdy boots.
+Blisters can quickly turn a dream trip into a total nightmare.

 Navigation: Don’t Get Lost